β οΈ Always respond within your deadline. Missing the response window means an automatic loss, regardless of merit.

 | 96 hours from RFI |

-β οΈ unauthorized_purchase and high_risk_order skip the 21-day notification window entirely and escalate to RFI almost immediately (within hours or days).
+β οΈ unauthorized_purchase and high_risk_order skip the 21-day notification window entirely β they escalate to RFI almost immediately (within hours or days).
 Treat these as urgent.

 Klarna Reason Codes